MouseLand/Kilosort/docs/parameters.rst

 ``duplicate_spike_bins``
 ------------------------
 After sorting has finished, spikes that occur within this number of bins of each other, from the same unit, are assumed to be artifacts and removed.
 The default of 15 bins corresponds to 0.5ms for a sampling rate of 30000hz.
 If your sampling rate is different, you may need to increase or decrease this accordingly.
-Warning!!!
-Do not increase this value beyond 0.5ms as it will interfere with the ACG and CCG refractory period estimations (which normally ignores the central 1ms of the correlogram).
 If you see otherwise good neurons with large peaks around 0ms when viewing correlograms in Phy, increasing this value can help remove those artifacts.

+**Warning!!!** Do not increase this value beyond 0.5ms as it will interfere with the ACG and CCG refractory period estimations (which normally ignores the central 1ms of the correlogram).